 I was named Alaska Writer Laureate 2002 – 2004, the only playwright - so far - to be so honored.
 My plays have been produced in Alaska, California, Massachusetts and Kentucky.
 I’m a member of the Dramatists Guild of America.

 From 2012 – 2017, I produced my play, The Winter Bear, in 42 cities, towns and villages all over Alaska in my capacity as Executive Director of the non-profit The Winter Bear Project.
 I serve on the Board of the Alaska Humanities Forum and I am a founding member of the Looking Glass Group Theatre, which has produced over 100 ten-minute plays by Alaskan writers since its founding in 1999.

 My husband, a retired pulmonary physician, and I came to Alaska for a one-year adventure over 40 years ago.
 We stayed to raise two sons.
 Now we have in addition two accomplished daughters-in-law and three spirited granddaughters.
 The adventure continues!
-I feel privileged to live so close to the wilderness in a place where a strong Alaska Native culture infuses every aspect of life with respect for the natural world.
+I feel privileged to live so close to wilderness in a place where Alaska Native culture infuses every aspect of life with respect for the natural world.

 In this episode of Northern Soundings, public radio host Robert Hannon interviews Anne Hanley

 Download a high-resolution head shot for print use here.